AgustinMeriles/holbertonschool-AirBnB_clone/README.md

 # holbertonschool-AirBnB_clone
-In this repository I will work on my first full web application.
-I'm going to make an airbnb clone
+In this repository we will work on our first full web application.
+We're going to make an airbnb clone